1. How does Priests for Life spend its money?

 Also see here last year's reports on the activities of Priests for Life and the various branches of our ministry:

 2. What is the financial health and accountability of Priests for Life?

 Priests for Life has had consistently positive audits for two decades.
-Our audit committee reported to our board of directors last year that the audit for 2014 showed that our finances are in good order.
-Last year's audit is in the final phase of completion.
+Our audit committee reports the audit to our board of directors each year after reviewing it thoroughly.

 The members of our audit committee include executives of JP Morgan Chase and various Wall Street financial companies.
 Their financial expertise has given us renewed confidence in our operations.
 You may view the audit at www.priestsforlife.org/audit.

 Regarding our finances, the report issued by the Vatican's Congregation for Clergy after its Visitation was completed in 2013 -- a report about which the same Congregation recently updated the United States bishops, stated,

 "The financial administration of PFL has been publicly called into question.
 Despite various accounts to the contrary, it is the opinion of the Apostolic Visitator that the Association has been relatively well administered financially… There has been an annual Audit of the Association every year…[T]he work and finances of PFL are in order… [T]he administrative costs of PFL are in keeping with other groups receiving similar funding in the United States."